Headorteil/rfsyncer/README.md

 ## .rfsyncer files

-To customize the default behaviour on a specific file, you can create a .rfsyncer in the dame dir as it.
+To customize the default behaviour on a specific file, you can create a `<file_name>.rfsyncer` in the same dir as it.

 For example, if you want to customize `root/etc/hosts`, create `root/etc/hosts.rfsyncer`

-`general` is populated with the general section of the config `general.flag` is populated with the content of `--flag` `general.env` is populated with env vars (`./.env` file is automatically loaded) `host` is populated with the corresponding host section of the config with some additions :
+- `general` is populated with the general section of the config
+- `general.flag` is populated with the content of `--flag`
+- `general.env` is populated with env vars (`./.env` file is automatically loaded)
+- `host` is populated with the corresponding host section of the config with some additions :
   - `real_hostname` is the output of `$ hostname`

 That gives us this kind of .rfsyncer file :